Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 The language of your dreams is the one that appeals to you in so many ways.

-While your connection to that language may differ from mine, both of us still need two standard features to succeed in our language learning quest — passion and interest.
+While your connection to that language may differ from mine, we still need two standard features to succeed in our language-learning quest — passion and interest.

 Maybe the language you want to learn is one of those things you’ve always wanted to do, or perhaps you fall in love after you start studying.

-What matters is you learn the language you love and the purpose associated with it.
+What matters is you learn the language you love and its purpose.

 I do hope I haven’t used too much jargon in this article.

-Even if I did, I hope I’m able to convey the actual message.
+Even if I did, I hope I conveyed the message effectively.
 If you have any questions, let me know!

 Thank you very much, sir, for this great information.
 I was very much confused about which foreign language to choose.
 But your articles gave direction in the selection process.